petedavisdev/petedavis.dev/README.md

-# vuepress-netlify-blog
+# vuepresser
-Blogging with VuePress and Netlify CMS
+Creating websites with VuePress and Netlify CMS